tomity/fluent-plugin-select/README.markdown

+fluent-plugin-select-if rename to fluent-plugin-select

-# fluent-plugin-select-if
+# fluent-plugin-select

-fluent-plugin-select-if(out\_select\_if) is the non-buffered output plugin that can filter event logs by using ruby script.
+fluent-plugin-select(out\_select) is the non-buffered output plugin that can filter event logs by using ruby script.

 ## Example